Kandis Leslie Abdul-Aziz

-Dr. Kandis Leslie Gillard-AbdulAziz is an American chemical and environmental engineer known for the development of technologies that turn agricultural waste into a filtration system for water.
-While previously residing at the University of California, Riverside, she worked as an assistant professor in the Chemical and Environmental Engineering Department.
+Kandis Leslie Gillard-Abdul Aziz is an American chemical and environmental engineer known for the development of technologies that turn agricultural waste into a filtration system for water.
+She worked as an assistant professor in the Chemical and Environmental Engineering Department at the University of California, Riverside.
 Before joining the University of Southern California, she directed the Sustainable Lab, a diagnostic center for repurposing waste materials into innovative products that offer benefits to society.
+Her research focuses on combining chemistry, materials science, and engineering to create new ways to isolate and harness CO2.